katherine-d21/training-material/topics/proteomics/tutorials/clinical-mp-data-verification/tutorial.md

 ## Sub-step with **FASTA Merge Files and Filter Unique Sequences**

+## Generation of Compact Verified Database with UniProt
 Lastly, we will merge the Human UniProt (with isoforms), contaminants (cRAP) and the PepQuery-verified FASTA databases into one Quantitation Database that will be used as input for the Quantitation Module (**add link for Quantitation Module**).

 > <hands-on-title> Task description </hands-on-title>